 Universal Credit is being rolled out across the country gradually.

-You can check you postcode here to find out more information about when Universal Credit will be rolled out in your area.
+You can check your postcode here to find out more information about when Universal Credit will be rolled out in your area.

 If you are a family and have three or more children you will not be able to claim Universal Credit.
 You should make a claim for Housing Benefit & Council tax support.

-You should visit www.gov.uk to make a claim for any other benefits.
+To make a claim for any other benefits visit the GOV.UK website:

 To make a claim for Universal Credit you need to complete an online application form: